LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 - Compare the performance and flexibility with strong-form PINNs

+Stay tuned for updates in the `WeakForm/` folder, where the lid-driven cavity demo will be later included.
+This supplementary example will serve as a reference for those interested in more advanced PINN formulations — especially those that blend well with traditional numerical schemes like Galerkin FEM.

 ## 💻 Using the Model

 I developed a UI in `UserInterface.py` based on `gradio`.
 If you don't have it, please enter the console and enter: